 How to Create Read Only User in PostgreSQL

 Read only users are very useful for reporting purposes since they have limited read only access to databases, tables and fields.
+They can only read data and do not have the permission to insert, modify or delete data, tables and columns.
+Such users do not pose much threat to your data, even if their credentials are stolen or leaked.
+So, often database administrators and web developers need to create read-only Postgres users.
 In this article, we will look at how to create read only user in PostgreSQL.

 How to Create Read Only User